Last Updated on March 6, 2021 by Obaro Alidou K.

 - A web hosting made for eCommerce (this is where your shop files, products, and images are stored to be available to buyers on the internet)

-Finally, your exclusive attention for 30 minutes to 1 hour max, follow the steps below.
+Finally, your exclusive attention of 30 minutes to 1 hour max, follow the steps below.

 It is that simple.